rust-embedded/embedded-hal/README.md

 ## Scope

-`embedded-hal` serves as a foundation for building an ecosystem of platform agnostic drivers.
+`embedded-hal` serves as a foundation for building an ecosystem of platform-agnostic drivers.
 (driver meaning library crates that let a target platform interface an external device like a digital sensor or a wireless transceiver).